openplans/openblock-old/docs/install/aws.rst

 In the `AWS EC2 management console <https://console.aws.amazon.com/ec2/>`_, click "Launch Instance".
-Click "Community AMIs", and in the search box, type in "ami-69d91600".
+Click "Community AMIs", and in the search box, type in "ami-f8ba1c91".
 (You can also try searching for "openblock".)

+If you can't find it, check your region; we publish AMIs in the "us-east-1" region.
+There is a dropdown to select region in the upper left corner of the EC2 console.

 Select the OpenBlock AMI, then continue through the wizard until your instance is launched.
 You can leave all